-Rabbi Johanna Hershenson will lead our High Holy Days Services accompanied by Cantor Adelle Nicholson and joined by Julie Geveshausen and Jo Booser.
+Rabbi Johanna Hershenson will lead our High Holy Days Services accompanied by soloists Sarah Flagg on Rosh Hashanah and Samantha Winter on Yom Kippur and joined by Julie Geveshausen and Jo Booser.

 We’ve endeavored to create an experience that is as enriching and memorable as ever while finding new ways to spend time together.
-The 2022 High Holy Days programming allows for both virtual and physical connections.
 We invite you to celebrate in the diverse array of ritual and social opportunities described below.

 High Holy Days Schedule

-This year we are providing a combination of in-person and live streamed services.
-Live streamed services are noted with an * below.
-In-person services are held in the Main Sanctuary of the First Presbyterian Church, 230 NE Ninth Street, Bend.
+This year we are providing for in-person services, which are held in the Main Sanctuary of the First Presbyterian Church, 230 NE Ninth Street, Bend.

 7:00 pm: Erev Rosh Hashanah Service followed by sweet table reception

 10:00 am: Rosh Hashanah Morning Torah Service

 KEVER AVOT: Visiting gravesites to honor departed loved ones and members of the community